Who-2u/CopyToSearch/README.md

-ignore build files, contains only one python script CopyToSearch.py, executable file is in dist folder.
+Executable file is in dist folder.

 Thanks.